redrocket-ctf/redrocket_blog/_posts/2017-11-27-TUCTF-CryptoClock.md

 The service also offers us the RSA encrypted seed `enc_time = pow(time,keys['e'],keys['n'])`.
 Important here ist that we can request as many `enc_time`'s with the same secret offset as we want.
 Because of that we could probably request a couple of cipher texts and then calculate the seed.

 More interesting though: this is a pitch perfect example of a related cipher text vulnerablility.
-Since the point of CTFs is to learn we decided to go into that direction.
+Since the point of CTFs is to learn, we decided to go into that direction.

 A practical attack for this scenario is the [Franklin Reiter Related Message Attack](http://crypto.stanford.edu/~dabo/pubs/papers/RSA-survey.pdf).

-Franklin and Reiter stated that, given an RSA public key {% katex %}
-N = \langle N, e \rangle
+Franklin and Reiter stated that, given an RSA public key {% katex %} \langle N, e \rangle
 {% endkatex %} with low exponent (such as 3 in this case) and two related plain texts
 {% katex %}M_1 \neq M_2 \in Z_{N}^{\ast}{% endkatex %} that satisfy {% katex %}M_1 \equiv f(M_2) \pmod{N}{% endkatex %} with linear {% katex %}f = ax + b, b \neq 0{% endkatex %} we can recover the plaintext in {% katex %}log N{% endkatex %}.